Program Dates: May 13-June 21, 2019

 - Explore dentistry and its specialties with dental faculty, residents, and students

-- Participate in a variety of workshops on topics that might include DAT prep, interviewing, professionalism, financial aid, and research
+- Participate in a variety of workshops on topics that might include community outreach, interviewing, professionalism, and financial aid

 - Attend the 2019 Impressions Program, hosted by the College of Dentistry Chapter of the Student National Dental Association